*Mothers have a greater satisfaction with their birth experience

 Once you are in labor, I will join you whenever you wish.
 I stay with you during labor, birth and several hours after to help you get settled, while still providing you the time and space for you to get to know your baby, and make sure you both have eaten and rested!

-Currently in Northeast and central PA all Geisinger hospitals and UPMC Williamsport and In Abu Dhabi Burjeel, Medi Clinic, Corniche, Medeor are currently welcoming doulas to accompany clients in the hospital.
+COVID-19 Update.
+In Northeast and central PA all Geisinger hospitals and UPMC Williamsport are recognizing doulas as part of the care team and allowing them to support clients while in the hospital.
+In Abu Dhabi Burjeel, Medi Clinic, Corniche, Medeor are currently welcoming doulas to accompany clients in the hospital

 If you are at a hospital that is not allowing doulas in, I am happy to provide in person support while you are laboring at home, then virtual support once you go to hospital.